mplumer/shopify-next-typescript/README.md

+# Next-Shopify-Storefront

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`]

-Original Project can be found here: [Next.js Ecommerce](https://github.com/vercel/commerce) All credits for the design and type of the architecture goes to mantainers of this project
+View the live deployment of this project at https://shopify-next-typescript.vercel.app/

 ## Getting Started